Compare Car Insurance Quotes in Real-Time and Save.

 What Is Opening a Certificate of Deposit?

-The process of opening a CD does not directly impact your credit score.
-This is because CDs are deposit accounts, not credit products, so financial institutions do not report this activity to the major credit bureaus.
-While it won't build your credit history, the savings accumulated in a CD can contribute to overall financial health, which indirectly supports your ability to manage debt and make timely payments.
+Unlike loans or credit cards, opening a CD does not directly affect your credit score.
+This is because CDs are deposit accounts, not credit products, so your activity is not typically reported to the major credit bureaus.
+While it won't build your credit history, the disciplined savings a CD encourages can contribute to overall financial stability, which is a key component of long-term credit health.

 An icon of a lightbulb